GeordieTG/swap-bytes/README.md

 The users exact rating is visisble next to their name in the "Request a File" list on the "Direct Messages" tab.

 <img width="994" alt="image" src="https://github.com/user-attachments/assets/cb6679e5-a505-4f7c-a61e-71366ab35ced">

+### Notifications 🔔
+When the user receives a message / file request from any user / room, they need to be notified!

+- When the user receives a message:
+  The "Rooms" tab will display with a "🔔" and the specific room / direct message will display with "- New Messages" next to it.

+- When the user receives a file request:
+  The "File Sharing" tab will display with a "🔔"